bdevel/crudmatic/README.md

 ## Template Overrides

-Crudable allows you to override any template to customize the UI for specific models or globally.
+Crudmatic allows you to override any template to customize the UI for specific models or globally.

 ### Override Specific Model Templates